Carmakers near CO2 cliff-edge in electrification race

 "All the ingredients are there for a powerful explosive."

-By next year, CO2 must be cut to 95 grammes per kilometre for 95per cent of cars from the current 120.5g average - a figure that has risen of late as consumers spurn fuel-efficient diesels and embrace SUVs.
+By next year, CO2 must be cut to 95g per km for 95 per cent of cars from the current 120.5g average - a figure that has risen of late as consumers spurn fuel-efficient diesels and embrace SUVs.
 All new cars in the EU must be compliant in 2021.

 The industry has long since given up pushing for the goals to be relaxed - a political impossibility underlined by a resurgent climate protest movement that has added the Frankfurt show to its target list.